7 Alternatives to Glass Shower Doors: Better Design & Cleaning

 Partial enclosures work extremely well with tubs and/or shower stalls.
 A decor trend that’s extremely popular in Europe, partial enclosures are both modern and budget friendly and come in a range of shapes, sizes, materials and silhouettes.

 These enclosures partially shut off the tub or shower area while partially leaving it open.
 Though these are commonly available in glass, you can get creative with materials like aluminum, steel and wood (laminated or varnished).

 However, this can get a little expensive; partial enclosures range between $800 to $1,000 and customizing them will cost more.
 But the result is really nice and stops water splashing as well as long as you keep the standard height for shower doors in mind, too.

 If you’ve decided to stay away from the glass only because of the monotony of plain glass and not the material itself, there are many decorative glass doors that can spruce up your shower space.

 These include hammered glass, obscure glass, tinted glass, rain glass (textured on only one side), glass mosaic doors and frosted glass, to name a few.
+You can frost any glass you want, too, with several methods.
 There’s a wide variety of options available that all boost your privacy and make your decor a bit more classy.

-If you don’t want to opt for a shower door that’s purely made of glass but don’t mind some amount of glass, you can get a shower door that’s a combination of glass and another material, most commonly tiles, wood or metal.
+If you don’t want to opt for a shower door that’s purely made of glass but don’t mind some amount of glass, you can get a shower door that’s a combination of glass and another material, most commonly tiles, wood, metal, or other shower tile alternatives.

 The options become nearly infinite, as you can customize the design based on the proportion of glass to ‘other material’ that you desire.
 This also allows more scope for design, from barn doors to sliding doors.
 You can match them with your types of toilets, mirrors, lighting, and other decorations to create a unifying decor.